 And probably the most important issue, turn your location settings off!
 Through location data and social media check-ins, the entire world is made aware of your current whereabouts.
 This might be fatal if you are dealing with a stalker, but the danger goes far beyond stalkers.
 By promoting the idea that your property is empty through the sharing of content, you give burglars a reason to target it.

 What is being done to protect your privacy?

 Popular social media and internet websites have also begun making efforts to keep their users’ privacy protected.
 For example, (10)Apple and Google have begun amending the regulations governing online data collection.
 Under the issue of privacy protection, Apple has launched technology that stops marketers from tracking users.
 Digital advertising-dependent Google is trying to have it both ways by redesigning the system so it may continue to target people with advertisements without abusing access to their personal data.
 In addition, Apple introduced a pop-up window for iPhones that asks users’ permission before tracking them while using different apps.
 Google has indicated that they intend to get rid of monitoring software from the Chrome web browser to keep your search history and browsing data private.
 Facebook also disclosed that hundreds of its engineers were working on a novel strategy for showing advertisements without utilizing users’ personal information.

 When you consider big name businesses are citing the importance of privacy protection and putting its users first, it should be assumed that this is a worldwide issue and businesses should make it a priority to ensure their users’ data is protected from cybercriminals and hackers.

-If you’re looking to promote your business online, digital marketing is the way to go!
+If you’re looking to promote your business as a trustworthy expert, online, digital marketing is the way to go!
 Contact us today to learn more about our digital marketing services and how we can help your business grow.